This guidance will be kept under regular review and updated.

 - Operational issues

 We are closely monitoring the fast-moving situation.
 Pro bono clinics, as with all services, are being affected by the pandemic, both in terms of demand (i.e., people looking for information and advice), and how clinics operate and manage risks.
-Some clinics have decided to temporarily suspend face-to-face advice sessions, and LawWorks have received several inquiries from clinics about best practice.
+Most clinics have decided to temporarily suspend face-to-face advice sessions, and LawWorks have received several inquiries from clinics about best practice.